emscawas/PokeDex/readMe.md

 designing on working PokeDex design :)

--only the back cover of the pokedex is done for now.
+05022021-only the back cover of the pokedex is done for now.